-The following list describes how multicast senders and receivers connect to the SPBM cloud using BEBs in the preceding diagram:
+The following steps describe how multicast senders and receivers connect to the SPBM cloud using BEBs, as illustrated in the preceding figure:

 - 1. The sender sends multicast traffic with group IP address 233.252.0.1. - 2.
 After the BEB receives the IP multicast stream from the sender, the BEB allocates data I-SID 16000001 for the S,G multicast stream.
-The BEB sends an LSP with the IPMC TLV (for Layer 2 VSN and Layer 3 VSN) or IPVPN TLV (for IP Shortcuts for multicast) with the transmit bit set.
+The BEB sends a link-state packet with the Internet Protocol multicast (IPMC) TLV (for Layer 2 VSN and Layer 3 VSN) or Internet Protocol Virtual Private Network (IPVPN) TLV (for IP shortcuts for multicast) with the transmit bit set.
 The BEB also sends an IS-IS service identifier and unicast address sub-TLV (where the unicast address has the multicast bit set and the I-SID is the data I-SID). - 3.
 The receiver sends a join request to group 233.252.0.1. - 4.
 The BEB (acting as the IGMP querier) queries the IS-IS database to find all senders for group 233.252.0.1.
-If the group exists, the BEB sends IS-IS service identifier and unicast address sub-TLV (where the unicast address has the multicast bit set and the nickname is the stream transmitter BEB and the I-SID is the data I-SID).
+If the group exists, the BEB sends an IS-IS service identifier and unicast address sub-TLV (where the unicast address has the multicast bit set and the nickname is the stream transmitter BEB and the I-SID is the data I-SID).
 If the requested stream does not exist, the BEB keeps the IGMP information, but no further action is taken. - 5.
-IS-IS acts dynamically using the TLV information it receives from BEBs that connect to the sender and receivers to create a multicast tree between them and the data starts flowing from the sender.
+IS-IS acts dynamically using the TLV information it receives from BEBs that connect to the sender and receivers to create a multicast tree between them, and the data starts flowing from the sender.

-For conceptual and configuration information on IP multicast over SPBM, see Configuring Avaya VENA Fabric Connect on Avaya Virtual Services Platform 4000, NN46251-510.
+For conceptual and configuration information on IP multicast over SPBM, see Configuring Avaya VENA Fabric Connect on Avaya Virtual Services Platform 4000 Series, NN46251-510.